-- Awards.
-In 2017, Ernest Rady, our Chairman, President and Chief Executive Officer, was awarded a lifetime achievement award at the San Diego Business Journal's Most Admired CEO event for his lifetime of contributions in both business and philanthropy in San Diego.
-Additionally, in 2017, we were named to Forbes'® List of America's 50 Most Trustworthy Financial Companies, for the third year in a row. - Portfolio: As of December 31, 2017, our operating portfolio was comprised of 26 retail, office, multifamily and mixed-use properties with an aggregate of approximately 6.0 million rentable square feet of retail and office space (including mixed-use retail space), 2,112 residential units (including 122 RV spaces) and a 369-room hotel.
-Additionally, as of December 31, 2017, we owned land at four of our properties that we classified as held for development and construction in progress. - Financial Results: We achieved funds from operations, or FFO, attributable to common stock and units for 2017 of \$123.2 million, or \$1.92 per diluted share/unit, a 3.8% increase from the year ended December 31, 2016.
-(A reconciliation of FFO to net income is included on page 62 of our Annual Report on Form 10-K for the year ended December 31, 2017.) - Same-Store Cash NOI Growth: In 2017, same-store net operating income increased 0.4% for our retail segment, 1.0% for our office segment and 3.6% for our multifamily segment, as compared to the year ended December 31, 2016.
-(A reconciliation of net operating income, or NOI, to net income is included on page 62 of our Annual Report on Form 10-K for the year ended December 31, 2017.) - Dividends: We declared aggregate dividends in 2017 of \$1.05 per share.
+- Investment Grade Credit Ratings: In 2018, we maintained our investment grade credit ratings from all three major U.S. credit rating agencies, consisting of a Baa3/Stable rating from Moody's Investor Service, a BBB-/Stable rating from Standard and Poor's Ratings Services and a BBB/negative rating from Fitch Ratings. - Awards.
+In 2018, Ernest Rady, our Chairman, President and Chief Executive Officer, was honored with a Horatio Alger Award in recognition of overcoming adversity. - Portfolio: As of December 31, 2018, our operating portfolio was comprised of 26 retail, office, multifamily and mixed-use properties with an aggregate of approximately 5.8 million rentable square feet of retail and office space (including mixed-use retail space), 2,112 residential units (including 122 RV spaces) and a 369-room hotel.
+Additionally, as of December 31, 2018, we owned land at three of our properties that we classified as held for development and construction in progress. - Financial Results: We achieved funds from operations, or FFO, attributable to common stock and units for 2018 of \$134 million, or \$2.09 per diluted share/unit, a 9% increase from the year ended December 31, 2017.
+(A reconciliation of FFO to net income is included on page 62 of our Annual Report on Form 10-K for the year ended December 31, 2018.) - Same-Store Cash NOI Growth: In 2018, same-store net operating income increased 4.7% for our retail segment, 4.6% for our office segment and 2.2% for our multifamily segment, as compared to the year ended December 31, 2017.
+(A reconciliation of net operating income, or NOI, to net income is included on page 62 of our Annual Report on Form 10-K for the year ended December 31, 2018.) - Dividends: We declared aggregate dividends in 2018 of \$1.09 per share.

-2017 Executive Compensation Actions
+2018 Executive Compensation Actions

-The Compensation Committee took into account a number of factors in making its 2017 and 2018 compensation decisions, including our financial and operational results and individual performance.
+The Compensation Committee took into account a number of factors in making its 2018 and 2019 compensation decisions, including our financial and operational results and individual performance.
 It is our intention to provide Messrs.
-Rady, Barton and Wyll with a target total annual compensation opportunity, including base salary, annual bonus targets and restricted stock awards, competitive with the median of similarly-situated executive officers among our then-current NAREIT peer group (based on equity market capitalization) for compensation purposes as determined based on the executive's duties, authority and responsibilities (and not solely by reference to title) in the reasonable discretion of the Compensation Committee as per Messrs.
+Rady, Barton and Wyll with a target total annual compensation opportunity, including base salary, annual bonus targets and target restricted stock award grants, competitive with the median of similarly-situated executive officers among our then-current NAREIT peer group (based on equity market capitalization) for compensation purposes as determined based on the executive's duties, authority and responsibilities (and not solely by reference to title) in the reasonable discretion of the Compensation Committee as per Messrs.
 Rady, Barton and Wyll's restated employment agreements.
 Mr. Gammieri's compensation is determined by the Compensation Committee (with input from Mr. Rady), but such compensation is in the Compensation Committee's discretion and may or may not be based on competitive compensation information.

-In light of these considerations, the Compensation Committee made the following executive compensation decisions with respect to 2017 and 2018:
+In light of these considerations, the Compensation Committee made the following executive compensation decisions with respect to 2018 and 2019:

-• Market Appropriate Base Salaries: We seek to provide our named executive officers with competitive cash compensation opportunities in order to provide them with a stable annual income at an appropriate level.
-In December 2017, the Compensation Committee made adjustments to the base salary rates for Messrs.
-Rady, Barton, Wyll and Gammieri for 2018, each as set forth below:
+Market Appropriate Base Salaries: We seek to provide our named executive officers with competitive cash compensation opportunities in order to provide them with a stable annual income at an appropriate level.
+In December 2018, the Compensation Committee made modest adjustments to the base salary rates for Messrs.
+Rady, Barton, Wyll and Gammieri for 2019, each as set forth below:

-2018 BASE SALARIES FOR NAMED EXECUTIVE OFFICERS
+2019 BASE SALARIES FOR NAMED EXECUTIVE OFFICERS

-Named Executive Officer 2017 Base Salary 2018 Base Salary % Increase
+Named Executive Officer 2018 Base Salary 2019 Base Salary % Increase

-Ernest Rady \$515,000 \$530,000 3%
+Ernest Rady \$530,000 \$545,900 3%

-Robert F. Barton \$390,000 \$402,000 3%
+Robert F. Barton \$402,000 \$414,060 3%

-Adam Wyll \$330,000 \$340,000 3%
+Adam Wyll \$340,000 \$350,200 3%

-Jerry Gammieri \$222,000 \$229,000 3%
+Jerry Gammieri \$229,000 \$235,870 3%